sap-tutorials/Tutorials/tutorials/hana-spatial-intro2-string/hana-spatial-intro2-string.md

     ![Circle](spatial0210.jpg)

-    Note this time you did not use an geometry constructor started with the key word `NEW`.
+    Note this time you did not use a geometry constructor using the `NEW` keyword.
 Instead you used the method `ST_GeomFromText` that parses a string containing a representation of a geometry and creates a geometry value of the appropriate type.
 You use method `ST_GeometryType()` then to verify.

     ![GeometryType](spatial0211.jpg)